rdebusscher/payara-micro-course/demos/microstream-basics/README.md

 See directory _config_.

-- Use specific file system (disk here but there exists more Abstract File System - AFS - that are supported)
-- Define back directory
-- Define number of IO channels (number of threads to read and write data)
+A typical configuration setting using _properties_, create a foundation out of it (with all the defaults for all the interfaces of MicroStream ), customize it if needed and create the `StorageManager` out of it.

 Testing

-Run the `FullConfiguration` class.
+Run the `BuilderConfiguration` class.

 ## Lazy